Retr0ville/silver-spork.md/Setting up NodeJS.md

 Well okay I admit that was a little too specific.
 Anyways here's how to use your phone **by which I mean Android** to spin up a fully functional nodeJS environment for all your on the go Server maintenance needs /s.
 **First** you would want to
 ### Install the Termux app.
-You would find a version on the Play store but I wouldn't recommend using that as it is outdated, unmaintained and possibly deprecated, so just head over to the official [GitHub Repo here](https://github.com/termux/termux-app/releases/tag/v0.118.0) and download the latest version *0.118.0* at the time of writing.
+You would find a *version* on the Play store but I wouldn't recommend using that as it is outdated, unmaintained and possibly deprecated, so just head over to the official [GitHub Repo here](https://github.com/termux/termux-app/releases/tag/v0.118.0) and download the latest version *0.118.0* at the time of writing.
 Or if you got beef with Microsoft you can as well get the latest version from [Fdroid](https://f-droid.org/en/packages/com.termux/), a great Open source application hosting site for Android.
+Okay so what is Termux exactly?
+You may ask.
+Well as the name would imply Termux is a ***Terminal emulator and Linux environment.***